 If you store bread at home, you’ve probably seen white to green fuzzy covering on the crust after a few days in the pantry.
-This is generally caused by the dampness in the cupboard and a fungus spore that came into touch with the food.
+This is generally caused by the dampness in the cupboard and a fungi spore that came into touch with the food.

 Where Can You Find White Mold?

-Mold is essential in nature for decomposing and soil enriching.
+Mold is essential in nature for decomposing and soil-enriching.
 However, it can be dangerous indoors.

 All of these have one thing in common: they are all formed of biological stuff.
 Mold spores move through the air.
-As a result, mould has the potential to seriously harm your house and your family’s health.
+As a result, mold has the potential to seriously harm your house and your family’s health.

 Efflorescence vs. White Mold

 Efflorescence is a crystalline salt coating that is commonly found on the outside of new buildings.
-If efflorescence is in its early stages, rain will usually wash it away.
+If efflorescence is in its early stages, the rain will usually wash it away.

 When it reaches an advanced stage, commonly known as “lime spots,” it can create constant dampness in the building.
 At this stage, it should be removed as quickly as possible with expert assistance.